tehshy/formiko/README.md

 formiko
 =======

 Akka based ant colony optimization algorithm.
-Couriosity: language used as 'worklanguage' for the project is Esperanto.
+Curiosity: language used as 'worklanguage' for the project is Esperanto.

 Yep, *formiko* in esperanto means ant.